Spherical Tropicalization: Compactifications of Subvarieties of Spherical Homogenous Spaces

+\begin{defn} A spherical variety $X$ is called toroidal if the associated colored fan has no colors, i.e. if $\cls{F}=\varnothing$ for any colored cone $(\cls{C},\cls{F})$ of the colored fan. \end{defn}

+For any spherical variety $X$, there is a surjective proper birational $G$-morphism $X'\surj X$, that restricts to the identity on $G/H$, with $X'$ a toroidal spherical variety.

-A spherical variety is complete if and only if the support of the associated fan is all of $\cls{V}$. \begin{defn} An \emph{equivariant compactification} of a spherical variety $X$ is a complete spherical variety $X'$ (for the same homogeneous space $G/H$) with an open dense $G$-embedding $X\emb X'$.
-Given an equivariant compactification $X\emb X'$, we view $X$ as a $G$-stable open subset of $X'$. \end{defn} \begin{defn} A spherical variety $X$ is called \emph{toroidal} if the associated colored fan has no colors, i.e. if $(\cls{C},\cls{F})$ is a cone of the fan, then $\cls{F}=\varnothing$. \end{defn} Given a spherical variety, one can always find an equivariant compactification of it by completing the colored fan, as is done in the case of toric varieties.
-If the given variety is toroidal, one may assume that the equivariant compactification occurs in a toroidal spherical variety.
-Any spherical variety $X$ is dominated by a toroidal one, i.e. there is a surjective proper birational $G$-morphism $X'\surj X$, that restricts to the identity on $G/H$, with $X'$ a toroidal spherical variety.
-If $X$ is a toroidal spherical variety associated to a fan $\cla{F}$, we will write $\cls{C}$ instead of $(\cls{C},\varnothing)$ for a colored cone in $\cla{F}$.
+The \emph{support} of a colored fan $\cla{F}$ is the intersection of the union of its cones with~$\cls{V}$.
+A spherical variety is complete if and only if the support of its colored fan is ~$\cls{V}$.
+An \emph{equivariant compactification} of a spherical variety $X$ is a complete spherical variety $X'$ (for the same space $G/H$) with an open dense $G$-embedding $X\emb X'$.
+As for toric varieties, one can find an equivariant compactification $X'$ by completing the colored fan of~$X$.
+If $X$ is toroidal, one may assume that $X'$ is toroidal as well.